 When you create a Saved Target Group, you save all of the targeting you might normally do.
-For example, when I create campaigns that target non-Fans, I generally create five different ads that target different groups of people.
+For example, when I create The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. that target non-Fans, I generally create five different ads that target different groups of people.
 This could waste a ton of time if I did all of that manually.

 With Saved Target Groups, I create this once and then simply select it when creating my ads.
 The info is then pre filled for me.

 Your Goal for 2014: Create at least one Saved Target Group based on the audience of non-Fans you target most often — preferably a group that requires the most time to enter targeting.

 Lately, I’ve received more and more messages from people complaining about their ads not running or not being able to reach daily budgets.
 A big reason for this is that they are using CPM measures the cost per 1,000 impressions.
 It's a good metric to evaluate competition level and costs to reach your audience. or Facebook reports on CPC (All) and CPC (Link Click).
 The first refers to all clicks and the second on all internal and outbound links..

 People are scared off by Optimized CPM because the price per thousand impressions tends to be significantly higher than the other two.
 But I find repeatedly that using it is most efficient when it comes to cost per page like, registration and sale.